cibikumar-mv/the-crazy-champs/README.md

 # the-crazy-champs
-The function doAddition accecpts two integer numbers and returns the sum of it.
+The function doAddition accepts two integer numbers and returns the sum of it.